Run boosted AI agents.

 AI agents routinely install packages — creating a direct vector for supply chain attacks: typosquatted packages, compromised accounts, malicious install scripts.
 On bare metal, a rogue package runs with your full privileges.
 Inside DevCage, malicious code is contained in an isolated environment — it cannot access the host, reach the local network, or escape.

 Every default is a secure default.
-GPU passthrough, cross-platform support, and professional dev tools included.
+Seven hardened layers protect your host while GPU passthrough, cross-platform support, and professional dev tools keep you productive.

 Defense in Depth